Building A Pipeline¶

 Controls the orientation of incoming frames.
 Set it to “inverted” if your camera is mounted upside-down.

-Controls the camera’s exposure setting in milliseconds.
+Controls the camera’s exposure setting in .1 millisecond intervals.
 Think of a camera as a grid of light-collecting buckets - exposure time controls how long your camera’s “buckets” are open per frame.
 Lowering the exposure time will effectively darken your image.
 Low and fixed exposure times are crucial in FRC, as they black-out the bulk of incoming image data.
 Well-lit retroreflective tape will stand out in a mostly black image, making vision processing a straightforward process.

 Thresholding is a critical component of most FRC vision tracking algorithms.
 It is the act of taking an image, and throwing away any pixels that aren’t in a specific color range.
 The result of thresholding is generally a one-dimensional image in which a pixel is either “on” or “off.